 There are a lot of cheap flights to Stockholm in winter.
 Before you ignore them thinking you will freeze to death and you won’t enjoy it check 13 reasons to visit Stockholm in winter.
-And continue reading 🙂 While being there you can also prolong your trip and try to see the Nothern lights in Sweden.
+And continue reading 🙂 No matter if you are a traveling student or baby boomer, you will find Stockholm interesting – and while being there you can also prolong your trip and try to see the Nothern lights in Sweden.

-I spent a weekend in Stockholm in winter and it was enough to like the city.
-What Stockholm attractions to see?
+I spent a weekend in Stockholm in winter and it was enough to get enchanted by the city.
+What Stockholm attractions should you see? 🙂

 Things to do in Stockholm in winter

 Table of Contents